nathanhammond/query-string-spec/blog.md

 #### Serialization

-When serializing from a keyed data structure it is impossible to achieve this output.
-It must be serialized from an array of key/value tuples.
+When serializing from a keyed data structure it is impossible to achieve an output that matches the above input because of key collisions.
+It must instead be serialized from an array of key/value tuples.
 This is a data structure which is easy to achieve in any language.

 ``` javascript
 var deserialized = [